 The more subtext there is, the better the story is perceived to be by the audience.
 Fact.
 The finest writers are those best able to create the conditions for subtext.
 See my blog on Subtext – the Most Critical Tool in the Story Teller’s Box .

 2) Understand storification.
 This is what happens when a story seems to leap off the page and become a part of your mindset.
 That feeling of being gripped by a story – and it happens when you, as the receiver, are providing the subtext.
 As a writer, this is the key to making your audience feel engaged; have them take ownership of your story; feel a deep impact from your story.
-Storification is the process by which a receiver of story fills in the knowledge gaps and therefore becomes a collaborator in generating the story in their own mind.
+Storification is the process by which a receiver of story fills in the knowledge gaps and therefore discovers the meaning in your story for and by themselves in their own mind.

 A reader is not an absorber of text but a producer of story.